- GIL Express

 - Information about class assignment or project

 The James Earl Carter Library makes all reasonable accommodations to serve our users with special needs.
 Our services include: wheelchair accessible restrooms, elevator, several computer stations, and public telephone.
 Handicapped Parking is available, as is automatic opening for the entrance and exit doors.
-The Library computer lab is equipped with an ADA Computer Workstation.
-Additionally, the Library has a workstation loaded with the Kurzweil 1000 and 3000 software.
-This workstation is also equipped with Intellikeys for users having difficulty using a traditional keyboard.
+Additionally, the Library has a workstation loaded with ZoomText for visually impaired users.
 We also have a small audio tape collection which may be checked out.
 Users who cannot easily retrieve materials from the stacks may call or e-mail ahead and request that these materials be held at the Circulation Desk for them.

 Users with special needs may ask for assistance at the Circulation Desk or by calling 229-931-2266.
 Requests may also be emailed to: email@example.com.